xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Deployment (0% Complete)**: TimescaleDB Docker setup, CI/CD integration, and performance testing have not been implemented yet.

-**Overall Progress**: Approximately 40% of the planned work has been completed, focusing primarily on the core infrastructure layer and starting the tool integration layer.
-The next priority should be implementing specific TimescaleDB tools to expose the core functionality.
+**Overall Progress**: Approximately 45% of the planned work has been completed, focusing primarily on the core infrastructure layer and basic tool integration.
+The next priority is to implement the remaining TimescaleDB tools to expose the full functionality set.

 ## 6. Timeline